 Concerns around data privacy have been escalating, with the governments in many countries that the Singtel Group operates in (both in its core telecommunications services to enterprise customers and consumers and new digital services), enacting laws and regulations relating to data privacy.
 In Singapore, the Personal Data Protection Act 2012 imposes certain obligations on Singtel where Singtel collects, uses or discloses personal data.
 See "Description of Singtel and the Singtel Group - Regulatory Environment - The Personal Data Protection Act 2012 (No. 26 of 2012) of Singapore".
-In Australia, Optus is subject to compliance regulations covering privacy matters, including a requirement to take reasonable steps to secure the personal information it holds and to notify customers in the event of unauthorised disclosure of their personal information.
+In Australia, Optus is subject to compliance regulations covering privacy matters, including a requirement to take reasonable steps to secure the personal information.

 The Singtel Group seeks to protect the data privacy of its customers in its networks and systems infrastructure.
-Significant failure of security measures may undermine customer confidence and result in litigation by customers and/or regulatory fines and penalties.
+Significant failure of security measures may undermine customer confidence and result in litigation actions from customers and/or regulatory fines and penalties.
 Failure of security mechanisms may also result in the imposition of additional regulatory measures relating to the security and privacy of customer data, which may have a material adverse effect on the Singtel Group's business, financial condition and results of operations.